Breword/tmux/Contributing.md

 - A command in copy mode to toggle the selection.

-- If there is no selection but search marks are present and the cursor is on a search result, then copy commands should copy the search result.

 - new-window, respawn-window, split-window and so on have -e to add environment variables - new-session should have this too.